awsdocs/amazon-migrationhub-user-guide/doc_source/migrate-wt-migrate.md

    AWS migration tools utilize a one\-click authorization process that automatically adds the required AWS Identity and Access Management \(IAM\) permissions role once you choose **Connect**\.

 **Note**
-Note that if you are using API's or do not want to authorize through Migration Hub's console, you can learn about manual role creation in [New User IAM Setup](new-customer-setup.md)\.
+Note that if you are using API's or do not want to authorize through Migration Hub's console, you can learn about manual role creation in [New user IAM setup](new-customer-setup.md)\.

 ## Step 2: Migrate using the connected migration tools<a name="migrate-wt-migrate-using-tools"></a>